PBarmby/PBarmby.github.io/_posts/2015-04-24-Python-in-Astronomy-Day-5.markdown

 We finished the morning with a general discussion of how to preserve the week's work and move forward.
-Ideas for preserving the week's work include having a [repository of talk slides](https://github.com/python-in-astronomy/talk_slides) and a [list of packages discussed](https://github.com/python-in-astronomy/repo_list/blob/master/link_list.md) as well as an "unproceedings" document which would summarize the unconference sessions and eventually go on arxiv like [this one](LINK) from [dotastronomy](LINK).
+Ideas for preserving the week's work include having a [repository of talk slides](https://github.com/python-in-astronomy/talk_slides) and a [list of packages discussed](https://github.com/python-in-astronomy/repo_list/blob/master/link_list.md) as well as an "unproceedings" document which would summarize the unconference sessions and eventually go on arxiv like [this one](http://arxiv.org/abs/1301.5193) from [dotastronomy](http://dotastronomy.com/).

-To keep momentum going, we have started a number of mailing lists (LINKS HERE); we also talked about starting local user groups, having regional conferences, and organizing a future meeting at a location TBD.
+To keep momentum going, we have started a number of mailing lists on specific topics; we also talked about starting local user groups, having regional conferences, and organizing a future meeting at a location TBD.
 Ideas for how to improve the next version of the meeting included: